Vegan Lemon Cake

 - Preheat the oven to 350 degrees F. Grease two 8 inch cake pans, line with parchment rounds (I cut them out myself to fit the bottom of the pans, prevents sticking), and grease the parchment paper as well.
 Sprinkle lightly with flour.

 - In a measuring cup, combine the almond milk and apple cider vinegar.
 Let sit a few minutes until it curdles (this is your vegan buttermilk).

 - In a medium sized bowl, drain the chickpeas to collect the liquid from the can.
-(Rinse the chickpeas and refrigerate for another use) With a hand mixer, mix on low-medium speed for about 1 minute, until light and foamy.
+(Rinse the chickpeas and refrigerate for another use) With a hand mixer, mix on medium-high speed for 1-2 minutes, until light and foamy.
 Set aside.